In this article:

 - Provide Roadie proof of current enrollment in a qualifying health plan for the calendar quarter within fifteen (15) days of the end of the calendar quarter.

 If you drive on the Roadie platform an average of:

-- 15 to 24.9 hours of engaged time per week in a given calendar quarter, you’ll receive at least 50% of the average ACA contribution of the posted premium (as set by Covered California) as a Healthcare Stipend.*
+- 15 to 24.9 hours of Total Engaged Time per week in a given calendar quarter, you’ll receive at least 50% of the average ACA contribution of the posted premium (as set by Covered California) as a Healthcare Stipend.*

-- 25 or more hours of engaged time per week in a given calendar quarter, you’ll receive at least 100% of the average ACA contribution of the posted premium (as set by Covered California) as a Healthcare Stipend.*
+- 25 or more hours of Total Engaged Time per week in a given calendar quarter, you’ll receive at least 100% of the average ACA contribution of the posted premium (as set by Covered California) as a Healthcare Stipend.*

-Your healthcare stipend will be paid within 15 days of the end of every quarter.
+Your healthcare stipend will be paid within 15 days of receiving the required documentation each quarter.
 You’ll be able to track hours worked per quarter in your bi-weekly California Earnings Statement so you’ll always know where you stand.

 Healthcare Stipend FAQs: